-The RS1 is a CAD designed sim-racing cockpit built from wood, but with the quality and design features of commercial rigs.
-The RS1 is a simplified version of our original Cheetah series of racing simulators, and is designed to be easy to build with common woodworking tools.
+The RS1 is a CAD-designed DIY sim racing cockpit built from wood, but with the quality and design features of commercial rigs.
+The RS1 is a simplified version of our original Cheetah series of racing simulators and is designed to be easy to build with common woodworking tools.
 The RS1 is a "2-post" design, meaning there are no supports between the driver's legs that can interfere with proper heel-toe driving.
 Also, the RS1 allows the driver to easily get in from the side like in a street car.
 There is no climbing necessary as with other racing simulators.

 You will have to provide your own seat for the RS1.
-You can purchase a simulator seat from our wide offering or you can get an OEM automotive seat from a salvage yard.
+You can purchase one of our sim racing seats or you can get an OEM automotive seat from a salvage yard.

 This revision of the DIY racing simulator cockpit plans includes the ability to build the racing cockpit in multiple sizes to accommodate almost any size driver and a revised 39-page B/W instruction manual with additional detailed drawings of each step and even more photographs detailing the various steps in the process and full-size cutting templates for cutting out all the components.
 The templates arrive to you full size in an oversize envelope.
 You simply cut out the paper template and stick it on the wood, then simply cut on the dotted lines.
 Despite the sleek styling of the RS1, the cutting pattern has been designed to be easy to follow with a basic jigsaw and circular saw.
 We do not offer downloadable files because printing them to scale is critical and pre-printing avoids errors.
 The plans are copyrighted and licensed for personal use only.
 The completed or partially completed RS1 chassis is not permitted to be sold, resold, distributed, mass-produced, or used in any commercial fashion.
 The DIY racing simulator cockpit plans may not be reproduced or distributed in any manner.